antoniocshields/linux-challenge-journal/README.md

 Find one configuration file somewhere under `/etc` and one log file somewhere under `/var`.

-**Submit:** The complete path of each file and a one-sentence explanation of what type of information each contains.
+**The complete path of each file and a one-sentence explanation of what type of information each contains:**

----
+`/etc/debconf.conf` - main config file for debconf that tell debconf where to store data.
+`/var/log/dpkg.log` - logs history of installs, upgrades, removals, and purges of packages.

+##

 ### 10. Remove installed software